 Can I use the Brzycki Equation for any exercise?

-While the Brzycki Equation can be applied to most weightlifting exercises, it’s most accurate for compound exercises like the squat, bench press, and deadlift.
-For isolation exercises, the equation may not provide as accurate results due to the involvement of fewer muscle groups.
+While the Brzycki Equation can be applied to many resistance exercises, it tends to be most useful for common compound lifts like the squat, bench press, and deadlift.
+For isolation exercises, the equation may not provide as accurate results due to differences in technique and muscle involvement.

 Is it safe to calculate and attempt my 1RM?